JakeDuke/Simple-Elevator/README.md

 ## Input Classifications

 What characteristics of your inputs are important for your solution?

-What groupings will you have to consider when building your solution?
+1 argument: -3 <= whole number <= 3

-How did you use this information to select your test cases?
+2 argument: string

 [TOP](#index)